 The Keep – County Archives

 The Lord-Lieutenant, as Keeper of the Rolls (Custos Rotulorum) in East Sussex, is a great supporter of the the Keep, the County Archive Hub.
-He is President of the Friends of East Sussex Records Office and keen that anyone connected with East Sussex can access our heritage records.
+He is keen that anyone connected with East Sussex can access our heritage records.

 The Keep houses over 6 miles of archives and resources dating back over 900 years including written records, maps and plans, photographs, films, oral history, prints and drawings, digital and electronic records.
 The Centre is a vibrant community resource providing hands-on and on-line opportunities for people to investigate their own and local history.
 It includes rooms and research areas for schools, colleges, university students and academics as well as a range of activities and events for all sections of the community.
 Uniting all of these complementary resources for the first time.
 It has increased public access and provides great opportunities for collaborative learning and the development of new skills.
 It has now opened up the collections to new audiences of all ages across the county, as well as providing a resource for national and international visitors